k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/06_local_file_sys.md

 ### Example of Using a Local File System Interface

-To create an Interface Listener Job in a Local File System interface, do the following:
+To create an [Interface Listener](/articles/19_Broadway/09_broadway_integration_with_Fabric.md#interface-listener-for-broadway-flows) Job in a Local File System interface, do the following:

 1. Create an interface using a **Local File System** interface type.

+2. Click the **Add interface listener as Broadway job** link in the Interface window and select the [Logical Unit](/articles/03_logical_units/01_LU_overview.md) from the list to open the Jobs window.

-2. Create a Broadway flow that reads data from a file using the predefined interface and populates it into the DB.
+3. Create a Broadway flow either under Shared Objects or under the same Logical Unit.
+The flow reads data from a file using the predefined interface and populates it into the DB.

    ![images](images/broadway_file_read.PNG)

-3. Click the **Add interface listener as Broadway job** link in the Interface window and select the [Logical Unit](/articles/03_logical_units/01_LU_overview.md) to open the Jobs window.
+   * Note that the **interface** and the **path** input arguments of the **FileRead** Actor are defined as an [External link type](/articles/19_Broadway/03_broadway_actor_window.md#actors-inputs-and-outputs).
+Their values are passed from the defined interface by the Listener.

-4. Select the **Broadway flow** and **Execution mode** and then save the job.
+4. In the Jobs window, select the **Broadway flow** and **Execution mode** and then save the job.

    ![images](images/02_sftp_2.PNG)

+5. [Deploy the LU](/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md) to activate the Listener.